 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
-You may not take any courses overseas of a Pass/Fail basis.
-Students must register for a minimum of 12 credits/50 Auckland Points per semester; students can enroll in a maximum of 15 credits/60 Auckland Points.
-1 PSU credit = 12.5 Auckland Points.
+You may not take any courses overseas on a Pass/Fail basis.
+Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
+These courses will not be credited at Penn State.

-To see what kind of credit students in past semesters have received for courses taken on this program, visit the Auckland Course Equivalency List*.
+To see what kind of credit students in past semesters have received for courses taken on this program, visit the Dept ENGR Auckland Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

-For more information on program costs, please be sure to review the Budget Sheets listed above.
+For more information on program costs, please be sure to review the fall budget sheet and spring budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.